onrdr/onrdr.github.io/about.md

   I graduated from the program with a great fundamental of understanding the programming languages concepts.
 * After about a few weeks, I got accepted from another program MEXT | Bil-İşim Talent Program in December 2022.
-  This program was designed by MESS - a union of 250 companies in Turkey - The aim is to find the talented people who want to start a tech career and match them with the companies who need software developer.
+  This program was designed by MESS - a union of 250 companies in Turkey - The aim is to find the talented people who want to start a tech career and match them with the companies who need software developers.
   I finished the program and passed the final exam in 30 December 2022.
-I am waiting for MEXT to match me and a proper company for my skills.
+I am waiting for MEXT to match me with a proper company.

 ### Experiences